 About this chart:

-The accompanying chart presents graduation rates for three most recent entering freshmen classes that have had the opportunity to complete baccalaureate degree requirements within the conventional four-year timeframe.
-For the class entering in Fall 2006, four-, five-, and six-year completion rates are displayed; for those entering in Fall 2007, four- and five-year rates; and for Fall 2008 entering students, degree recipients within four years after admission.
-These data were collected for all three entering cohorts at one point in time, as of Fall 2012.
+The accompanying chart presents graduation rates for three most recent entering freshmen classes that have had the opportunity to complete baccalaureate degree requirements within the conventional four-year time frame.
+For the class entering in Fall 2007, four-, five-, and six-year completion rates are displayed; for those entering in Fall 2008, four- and five-year rates; and for Fall 2009 entering students, degree recipients within four years after admission.
+These data were collected for all three entering cohorts at one point in time, as of Fall 2013.
 For additional information, contact the Office of Institutional Research, Planning, and Assessment at (716) 673-4806.